 Keywords: Accounting information system, Expert systems, Data quality, System efficiency, Artificial Intelligence.

-DIGITAL SELF-ASSESMENT AS A FOUNDATION FOR THE DIGITAL TRANSFORMATION OF THE ENTERPRISE
+DIGITAL SELF-ASSESSMENT AS A FOUNDATION FOR THE DIGITAL TRANSFORMATION OF THE ENTERPRISE To read the article before publishing click here

 Keywords: Digital Transformation, Management, Business and Organization, Self-assessment.